TigsterCox/Smol-Panini-Case/README.md

 I would reccomend printing these out of PLA+, PETG or *proper* ABS @ 0.1mm layer height (0.2 is fine but doesnt look as nice).

+DONT FORGET TO MAKE SURE THE LID IS UPSIDE DOWN FOR PRINTING

 After printing out the case & lid ammount you need start by lining up the hinge of the case and lid.
 (you can use the allen key or a 2nd peice of filament from the other end to help with this)